Skip to content

 • T harmonic 5

-Harmonics v1, v3, v4, v5 as well as T2 and T3 were omitted due to redundant results.
+• Harmonics v1, v3, v4, v5 as well as T2, T3 can be omitted as redundant.

-Step 6 - Plot results
+Step 6 - Plot & visualize results

 Plot